MolSSI-Education/ab-initio-md/_episodes/04-Harmonic-Force-Constant.md

 teaching: 5 minutes
 exercises: 10 minutes
 questions:
-- "How do we define the potential within the Harmonic approxmation?"
+- "How do we define the force constant of a diatomic molecule?"
 objectives:
-- "The second derivative at the equlibrium bond length is used to define the force constant, which defines the harmonic potential and force."
+- "The second derivative at the equlibrium bond length is used to define the force constant."
 keypoints:
 - "Each level of theory has a unique potential energy curve and might be expected to give a unique force constant."
 ---